Free shipping on orders over $49.99

 Issues With the Click

 When you fire the handgun and you hear a click instead of a bang, you have a click issue.
-Often, this is caused by problems with the firearm itself or the ammunition, but it can sometimes be caused by a faulty magazine.
-To find out, try tapping the Magazine Baseplate firmly to make sure the magazine is seated correctly.
+Problems with the firearm itself or the ammunition often cause this, but a faulty magazine can sometimes cause it as well.
+To find out, try tapping the Magazine Baseplate firmly to ensure you seat the magazine correctly.
 Then clear the chamber and load a new round.

-If the magazine spring is weak, you may find that the round was not chambered even if a fresh magazine was loaded into the handgun with plenty of force.
+If the magazine spring is weak, you may find that the handgun fails to chamber the round even if you load a fresh magazine with plenty of force.
 If this is the case, look into replacing the magazine to avoid further malfunctions.

 Some of the most important Glock maintenance tips to remember are to regularly clean and inspect your Glock by taking it apart and using appropriate tools, materials and substances to clean each section.
 That way, you can stay on top of the overall condition of your handgun, get to know it’s working parts and recognize when things aren’t working properly.